microsoft/datashaper/javascript/react/docs/report/react.api.md

 // Warning: (ae-missing-release-tag) "GroupHeaderFunction" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export type GroupHeaderFunction = (meta?: Field, columnName?: string, props?: IDetailsGroupDividerProps | undefined) => any;
+export type GroupHeaderFunction = (field?: Field, columnName?: string, props?: IDetailsGroupDividerProps | undefined) => any;

 // Warning: (ae-missing-release-tag) "Guidance" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //